DynamicMetaFlow/p5js-in-class-exercise/README.md

 Because the left edge is zero this should work.
 The statement inside the second if statement should be identical to the first. `xVelocity = -xVelocity` because if the velocity is `-1` then `--1` equals `1`.

-Whenever you repeat code like this in a program you should try and see if it is really necessary to have to copies of the same code.
+Whenever you repeat code like this in a program you should try and see if it is really necessary to have two copies of the same code.
 Redunancy in a program usually means there is room for simplification.

-In our case, since we want to set `xVelocity` to its negative whether it is less than zero **OR** greater than the width of the canvas, we can combine our to if statements.
+In our case, since we want to set `xVelocity` to its negative whether it is less than zero **OR** greater than the width of the canvas, we can combine our two if statements.

 **Replace the two if statements with the following**